-Actuarial assumptions used in the June 30, 2020 valuation were based on the results of actuarial experience studies.
+Actuarial assumptions used in the June 30, 2021 valuation were based on the results of actuarial experience studies.
 The most recent four year experience study in the General Employee Plan was completed in 2019.
-Economic assumptions were updated in 2018 based on a review of inflation and investment return assumptions.
+The assumption changes were adopted by the Board and became effective with the July 1, 2020 actuarial valuation.

-The following changes in actuarial assumptions and plan provisions occurred in 2020:
+The following changes in actuarial assumptions and plan provisions occurred in 2021: